ThePerspicacious/multi-stream-signal-monitor/README.md

 ## Deployment

 Deployed on an AWS EC2 Linux instance.
-Runs detached via tmux, with automatic reconnection on network failures.
+Runs detached via tmux, with automatic reconnection on network failures. i.e.
+Hosted on an AWS EC2 instance (Ubuntu Linux) , ( Or You can use EC2 Windows/Mac instance too ).

+- Connected via SSH, set up the environment manually.
+- Runs detached using tmux — stays alive after terminal closes.
+- Automatic reconnection handles network drops without intervention.
+- No process manager needed — the reconnection loop inside the script handles restarts on its own.

 ---

 ## What I Learned Building This

-- Async event-driven architecture behaves differently from sequential scripts — timing and state management require deliberate design
+- Async event-driven architecture behaves differently from sequential scripts — timing and state management require deliberate design.
-- Deduplication across sessions is a different problem from deduplication within a session
+- Deduplication across sessions is a different problem from deduplication within a session.
-- Real-world data streams are noisy — pattern matching needs to be specific enough to avoid false positives and general enough to catch valid signals
+- Real-world data streams are noisy — pattern matching needs to be specific enough to avoid false positives and general enough to catch valid signals.
-- Reconnection logic is not optional in production — networks fail
+- Reconnection logic is not optional in production — networks fail.
+- Money can be made from automation , just using a bit of critical thinking and with an edge ( better if the edge desgined from scratch by yourself ).

 ---